Bitterroot Range: History

-In 1805, the Corps of Discovery, led by Meriwether Lewis and William Clark and aided by Sacajawea of the Shoshone tribe, crossed the Bitterroot Range several times.
+1805, the Corps of Discovery, led by Meriwether Lewis and William Clark and aided by Sacajawea of the Shoshone tribe, crossed the Bitterroot Range several times.
 Lewis first crossed the mountains at Lemhi Pass on August 12, then returned across the pass to meet Clark.
 The entire expedition then crossed the pass to the Salmon River valley, and the next month entered the Bitterroot Valley from the south via either Lost Trail Pass or Chief Joseph Pass.
 It then crossed Lolo Pass to the west.
+In June 1806 the Corps of Discovery was then lead by 5 members of the Nez Percé back across the Bitterroot Range, from west to east.
+The Bitterroots also presented a massive problem for the expedition, ending their hope of finding an all water Northwest Passage.
 The mountains were crossed by the Chicago, Milwaukee, St. Paul and Pacific Railroad (the "Milwaukee Road").

 Ranges

-According to the U.S. Board on Geographic Names, the Bitterroot Range runs from Pend Oreille Lake (near Sandpoint, Idaho) to Monida Pass,.
+According to the U.S. Board on Geographic Names, the Bitterroot Range runs from Pend Oreille Lake (near Sandpoint, Idaho) to Monida Pass.
 It is sometimes considered to extend east of the Monida Pass to include the Centennial Mountains.
 The range comprises the following subranges (from north to south):